mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

      alt="Select project"
      style="float: left; margin-right: 10px;" />

-In the next page, you will see circleci will try to give you a config.yml file and instructions to add the file to your project (that's why circleci is the man).
+In the next page, you will see circleci will try to offer you a config.yml file and instructions to add the file to your project (that's why circleci is the man).
-Since we have configuration ready, we can click on `Start Building` button which truely reflects our purpose.
+Since we have configuration ready, we can click on `Start Building` button.

 After you select `Start Building` circleci will trigger the build of your project automatically and you will see your project built.